digitalocean/mastodon-on-kubernetes/mastodon/README.md

     kubectl create -n cert-manager secret generic lets-encrypt-do-dns \
     --from-literal=access-token=<insert DO access token>
     ```
+    >**Note**: It is a good practice to use a secret store such as Hashicorp Vault.
+[Here](https://www.digitalocean.com/community/tutorials/how-to-access-vault-secrets-inside-of-kubernetes-using-external-secrets-operator-eso) is a tutorial to access Vault secrets using [k8s-external-secrets-operator.](https://github.com/external-secrets/external-secrets/)
 4. **Bootstrap the Kubernetes Cluster**

     We have leveraged the [hivenetes/k8s-bootstrapper](https://github.com/hivenetes/k8s-bootstrapper) project, which under the hood uses [Argo CD: App of Apps pattern](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/) to install and manage essential applications such as,